Shlomit Nir: Early and personal life

 Nir was born and raised on a kibbutz in Tiberias, HaTzafon, Israel.
 Her grandparents left Ukraine to start a kibbutz, which is where her father was born.

 Her brother was killed while fighting as a soldier in the Sinai in 1969.
 She has three children.

 Swimming career

 Nir began swimming at age 11, and became the Israeli national champion within six months.

 She competed for Israel at the 1965 Maccabiah Games, winning the gold medal in the women's 200 metre breastroke as a young teenager.

+1968 Olympics

 Nir competed for Israel at the 1968 Summer Olympics, at the age of 15, in Mexico City.
 Swimming in the Women's 100 metre Breaststroke she took 3rd in her heat with a time of 1:20.9.
 Swimming in the Women's 200 metre Breaststroke she took 5th in her heat, again with a time of 2:58.5.